semanticmachinelearning/HealthChatbot/README.md

 D. The data and evaluation files
 The data files all in the 'cknn' folder with our tested 15 condtions and 6 questions for each of them.
 The glo_cknn is the global cknn repository linked all the triples together in one CKNN graph.
 The testing results are in a form that you can find in another file called evaluation form.docx

+E. PredictionRanking file shows the example of the prediction algorithm based on the probability of Discrete Uniform Distribution (DUD)

 E. Core requirements for running the code:
-NLTK API
+1. NLTK API
-LXML API
+2. LXML API
-URILIB API
+3. URILIB API
-REQUESTS API
+4. REQUESTS API
-SPACY API
+5. SPACY API
-WIKI API
+6. WIKI API
-RDFLIB API
+7. RDFLIB API
-PANDAS API
+8. PANDAS API
-OS API
+9. OS API
-Tkiner API
+10. Tkiner API
-SPOTLIGHT API
+11. DBpedia SPOTLIGHT API
 JSON API